How a bank transfer works: What businesses need to know

 Bank debit transfers

 Bank debit transfers occur when an account holder authorises an outside party to "pull" funds from their bank account.
-The recipient’s bank initiates the transfer of funds, not the sender’s bank.
-When a customer sets up this type of bank transfer to make a payment, they provide their account details to the recipient, who will then use the account information to pull funds from the sender’s account into their own.
+The recipient's bank initiates the transfer of funds, not the sender's bank.
+When a customer sets up this type of bank transfer to make a payment, they provide their name and account details to the recipient, who will then use the account information to pull funds from the sender's account into their own.

 In customer transactions, the customer gives their bank account information to the business's payment processor, with authorisation to withdraw the purchase amount from their account.